jmsalazardev/freecdn/README.md

-# gphotos-gallery
+# gphotos-cdn

-A photo gallery for gphotos-scraper
+A simple web application to extract the public URL of your images stored in Google Photos.

 ## Description

-gphotos-gallery allow you to see your photos extracted using [gphotos-scraper](https://github.com/jmsalazardev/gphotos-scraper) and copy the public url.
+gphotos-cdn allows you to get the public URL of your images and paste them on your blog, website or wherever you want.

+Features:
 - copy photo's public url
 - display basic information such:
     - filename